-reenhouse gases are transported in the atmosphere with the winds.
-They can travel even thousands of kilometres.
-Their mixing and distribution in the atmosphere impacts climate far away from the regions where the emissions originate.
-People who have not contributed to the burning of fossil fuels at all may be heavily affected by the climate crisis.
-The 2020s are seen as the decisive decade for climate action.
-In order to act in an informed manner. it is key to understand greenhouse gases; their sources, transport, sinks and finally their balance.
+reenhouse gases are transported in the atmosphere with the winds, even thousands of kilometres.
+Their mixing and distribution in the atmosphere impact the climate globally.
+People who have not contributed to the burning of fossil fuels are, and will be heavily affected by the climate crisis.

+To take informed climate action, it is key to understand greenhouse gases; their sources, transport, sinks and their balance.
 Standardised in situ observations with broad geographical coverage are essential for this understanding.

-The Integrated Carbon Observation System, ICOS, provides the necessary observational network throughout Europe, facilitating science and enabling better knowledge for decisions on climate change mitigation and adaptation.
+The Integrated Carbon Observation System, ICOS, provides an observational net-work throughout Europe, facilitating science and enabling better knowledge for decisions on climate change mitigation and adaptation.

-ICOS has been born out of European scientific communities' grand idea of having a consistent, sustained measurement network operating under exactly the same technical and scientific standards.
-The first ideas were expressed already in the 1990s, but it took years and even decades to establish the ICOS research infrastructure as we know it today.
+ICOS was born out of scientists' grand idea back in the 1990s of having a consistent, sustained observation network, which is operating under the same technical and scientific standards.
 Pursuing the common goal has driven the community forward, often with incredible engagement and tenacity when facing difficulties.

-I suppose that it has been this unique combination of scientific excellence, technical competence and strong commitment to climate change mitigation that has convinced the European Strategic Forum on Research Infrastructure (ESFRI), the European Commission and many national ministries to support ICOS during the journey: from the first ESFRI roadmap in 2006 to an ERIC, to today's operational Landmark Infrastructure which has been identified by COPERNICUS as an integral part of the European CO_2 Monitoring and Verification Support Capacity.
+I believe that it has been this unique combination of scientific excellence, technical competence and strong commitment to climate change mitigation that has convinced the European Commission with its bodies, and by now 16 governments to support ICOS during the journey: from the first EU project to an ERIC in 2015, and to today's operational infrastructure.
 Building a greater ICOS community together with scientists, technicians and our stakeholders has been the base of our success.
 We are proud of and grateful for this achievement.

-And we have even more ambitions: ICOS has also developed strong cooperation beyond Europe, is an officially accredited Observer of the UNFCCC, a regional network of the WMO Global Atmosphere Watch Programme and a Participating Organisation in GEO.
-Through this cooperation, we aim at a global operational observing system that supports the Paris Agreement with data on greenhouse gases, scientific analyses on carbon-climate feedback and direct observations of anthropogenic emissions.
+During the years, ICOS has developed solid cooperation beyond Europe: ICOS is an accredited Observer of the UNFCCC, a regional network of the WMO Global Atmosphere Watch Programme, and a strong pillar in the future Global Greenhouse Gas Watch, which will be established by the WMO member countries in 2024.
+This global operational observing system will support the Paris Agreement with data on greenhouse gases, scientific analyses on carbon-climate feedback and direct observations of anthropogenic emissions.

-This book gives a comprehensive overview of ICOS research infrastructure, e.g. of its data processing and data life cycle, organisational structure and technical details about station requirements.
-It also describes the National Networks and the process for a country to join in ICOS.
-Novel in this edition, we have added those prospective member countries, Poland and Romania, which have announced their intention to join ICOS ERIC in the near future.
+This handbook gives a comprehensive overview of ICOS research infrastructure: its data processing and data life cycle, organisational structure and technical details about station requirements as well as estimates on funds needed.
+It also describes the ICOS National Networks and the process a country must undergo to join ICOS.

-This is the third edition of the ICOS Handbook, published in 2022.
-In this regard, I want to thank the ICOS National Networks for their support in compiling the handbook, as well as the personnel in the Thematic Centres, Carbon Portal and in the Head Office for their efforts in producing this book.
+This is the fourth edition of the ICOS Handbook, and published in 2024.
+In this regard, I want to thank the ICOS National Networks for their support in compiling the Handbook, as well as the personnel in the Thematic Centres, Carbon Portal and in the Head Office for their efforts in producing this book.
 As is the matter with the ICOS research infrastructure in general, also here the whole is greater than the sum of its parts.